 Rotor blades, or vanes, are the heart of the turbine engine.
 This shaft is the core axis that the rotor blades attach to, converting fluid energy into rotational energy.
 These dynamic components slice into streams of fluid (be it air, steam, or combustion gasses) to capture kinetic energy and transform it into usable mechanical motion to generate electricity or thrust.

 The design of turbine blades demands a balance between aerodynamics and durability.
-Made from advanced materials such as titanium alloys in jet engines or reinforced composites in wind turbines, each blade is a marvel of innovation tuned to withstand extreme temperatures and stresses.
+Made from advanced materials such as titanium alloys in gas turbines or reinforced composites in steam turbines, each blade is a marvel of innovation tuned to withstand extreme temperatures and stresses.

 B. Stators